artiya4u/wellmet/README.md

 ## Features
 - Track close contact with another user via Bluetooth LE iBeacon technology.
-- Alert when another user getting to close to keep the distance.
+- Alert when another user getting too close to keep the distance.
 - Dashboard to summary met history number and social distance level.
 - View detail of user close contact history e.g. time and place.
 - Using an offline database but can export for further analysis and cannot trace back an individual more than a day.